 - Seeking prescriptions from more than one doctor (doctor shopping)

 I’m afraid I may have a prescription drug problem, so what do I do now?

-It is imperative that you talk to someone, preferably a doctor who specializes in prescription drug abuse or addiction – so you will get sound advice.
+It is imperative that you talk to someone, preferably a doctor who specializes in prescription drug abuse or addiction, so you will get sound advice.
 They can advise you on the next steps to take.
 Many people may feel embarrassed to talk to a doctor about their problem, but remember that doctors are trained to assist you.
-There are many complications that can arise out of the abuse of prescription drugs.
+Many health complications can arise out of the abuse of prescription drugs.
 You may be referred to a drug detox program.
-If it is possible, identifying prescription drug abuse as early as possible is critical.
+Identifying prescription drug abuse as early as possible is critical.
 It’s easier to handle the problem early before it becomes an addiction and leads to more severe problems.

 Please contact us anytime at (337) 456-9111 if you are concerned about your prescription drug abuse or use.
 We’re here to help.